Never say, ‘oops’. Always say, ‘Ah, interesting’. — Anonymous

 - How to Identify and recognize common error patterns in students’ math solutions to inform instruction

-- Using micro-instructional progression
+- Using micro-instructional progressions to correct misconceptions

 - How and where to fit error analysis into your use of student performance data and your data decision-making process.